comzeradd/roussos.cc/posts/180305-duplicity-gpg-dropbox.md

 ![dropbox generate key](dpbx-gen_key.jpg)

+### Let it run

+Duplicity does incremental backups, so you can just cron the script to run daily, weekly or whatever fits your needs.
+For instance you can do a symbolic link to your `/etc/cron.daily` or if you prefer <s>hipster</s> modern tools you can use systemd timer.

+### Restore

+Let it run a few times and then try to restore your files.
+Backups that don't restore properly are useless.
+You can selectively restore specific files, but I'll let that to you as homework.
+To restore everything:

+    #!/usr/bin/env bash
+    set -e

+    # Dropbox configuration variables
+    RESTORE_FOLDER="mybackup"
+    export DPBX_ACCESS_TOKEN=""
+    export PASSPHRASE=""

+    # Restore
+    duplicity dpbx://${DROPBOX_FOLDER} ${RESTORE_FOLDER}

+    unset DPBX_ACCESS_TOKEN
+    unset PASSPHRASE

 ### Final bits

 1. Pick a really really long passphrase.
 2. Adjust your backup script permissions to make it accessible only to your eyes.
-3. Duplicity does incremental backups, so you can just cron the script to run daily, weekly or whatever fits your needs.
-4. Let it run a few times and then try to restore your files.
-Backups that don't restore properly are useless.

 <hr>